INITI-Playground/initi-playground-docs/docs/developers/unity-setting-up-project.md

 ## Add Initi Playground SDK to the scene

-- Find the Initi Playground SDK prefab in `Packages > Initi Playground > Runtime > Prefabs`, then drag and drop it into the scene.
+- Find the INITI Playground SDK prefab in `Packages > Initi Playground > Runtime > Prefabs`, then drag and drop it into the scene.

 ![Add SDK prefab](assets/sdk-setup-locate-in-packages.png "Add SDK prefab"){: .center }